acostajake/gql/README.md

 Using the provided JSON data representing a collection of meal recipes, create a micro frontend application that meets the following criteria:

-* Use the public graphql api provided by yelp, for more information, see [here](https://www.yelp.com/developers/graphql/guides/intro).
+* Use the public GraphQL API provided by Yelp, for more information, see [here](https://www.yelp.com/developers/graphql/guides/intro).
 * Provide way for the user to specify a location by zip code and distance.
 * Display a list (or table) of businesses that match the search parameters.
 * Allow filtering of businesses by category.